At the end of Prohibition, the Young Turks fought a colonial war for the Sicilian Mafia in New York.

 Although the Mafia and the Fascists were both on the Right, politically, they were in opposition to one another.
 The Fascist regime in Italy was strongly opposed to the Mafia—authoritarians do not like competition—and nearly destroyed the organization during WWII.
 In the 1920s, hundreds fled Sicily to avoid arrest.
 Not only the Mafia, but Freemasonry was also suppressed.
 The latter became a dog whistle for the former.
 Angelo di Carlo, who is later called an architect of the Mafia in Sicily after WWII, went to New York during the purges of the Twenties.
 Shortly after his arrival, the Italian government accused him of the politically motivated murder of a Fascist in Palermo.
 Rather than call him a member of the Mafia, the Fascists call di Carlo an opponent of Fascism and “a member of the Masonic fraternity.”
 This is a strange set of accusations, unless you’re keeping track of political alliances.

 When the Allies occupied Sicily during WWII, the Mafia regained power because they were the only ones who “had no compromising dalliances with the Fascist regime.”
-Di Carlo began his involvement in a decades-long money laundering conspiracy that was later discovered in an investigation of Vito Ciancimino, mayor of Corleone in the early 1970s.
+Di Carlo began his involvement in a decades-long money laundering conspiracy that was later discovered in an investigation of Vito Ciancimino, a Corleone native and mayor of Palermo, in the early 1970s.
 The Fascists were again in control of Italy at this time, planting bombs to frighten the public away from the liberal philosophies spreading on college campuses.
 The government called di Carlo, who died in prison awaiting trial in 1967, an anarchist and a deserter during WWI.

 In recent years, the Italian government has voiced the opinion that Masonic affiliation continues to provide criminals with networking contacts in every field.
 In 2013, Father Alexander Lucie-Smith made some remarks in the Catholic Herald, about the mafia in masonic organizations, that serve the same caution when applied to the state, or even to the culture.
 “Italian masonry is strongly identified with big business and banking, and the powerful secretive elites that are supposed to be the ‘real’ government of the country,” Father Lucie-Smith writes.
 “Masonry is also seen as strongly anti-clerical; thus a masonic lobby in the Vatican would be opposed to virtually everything the Church stands for, and a real enemy within.”